TuomasKiviaho/org.codehaus.cargo.container.osgi/README.md

 this it did not start.

-OSGi frameworks such as Apache Felix can have both API and implementation packaged together which would cause API incompatibilites because the container itself depends on OSGi API.
+OSGi frameworks such as Apache Felix can have both API and implementation packaged together which would cause API incompatibilities because the container itself depends on OSGi API.
 This is resolved by proxying framework implementation against the API used by the container.
 This approach gives freedom to choose both OSGi API and implementation that support Launcher